open-algorithmic-trading/docs/README.md

 So, we turn our attention to automating our trades, through algorithmic trading to achieve speed and consistency for executing various trading strategies efficiently and effectively.

-# Why do we develop openTrading?
+# Why do we develop Open Trading?
 There must be numerous libraries and platforms out there to perform algorithmic trading and backtesting but each of them acts like a dependency to build a complete trading system or developed using languages other than Java or their community is currently inactive.

 So, the idea behind developing openTrading is to build a complete solution to achieve an end to end algorithmic trading system by leveraging the libraries and platforms out there but to not develop the aforesaid libraries or platforms and certainly to not reinvent the wheel!

-# What does openTrading (v1.0) aims to achieve?
+# What does Open Trading (v1.0) aims to achieve?
 - read market data
 - calculate market technicals
 - persist market data